Strasburg strikes out 11, Nationals hold off Braves 5-4

 TRAINER’S ROOM

-Nationals: RHP Aníbal Sánchez is expected to come off the 10-day injured list to start Wednesday night.
+Nationals: RHP Aníbal Sánchez will come off the 10-day injured list to start Wednesday night.
 Sánchez is returning from a left hamstring injury.
-He has had no setbacks.
-Manager Dave Martinez said he wanted a final update on Sánchez on Tuesday night before officially announcing plans for the second game of the series.
+He has had no setbacks and was confirmed as the starter following the game.
+Martinez waited until a final update on Sánchez, who tested the hamstring by running on Tuesday, before officially announcing plans for the second game of the series.

 Braves: There is no word on when OF Ender Inciarte will start baseball activities in his rehab from a lumbar strain.
 Inciarte was placed on the 10-day IL on May 15 and has missed 13 games.